frslabs/forus-ios/README.md

-# Octus SDK
+# Forus SDK
-> Octus SDK uses advanced deep learning technologies for accurate and fast Document/ID scanning and OCR
+> Forus SDK comes with a simple screen with multiple instructions to capture a perfect KYC compliant photograph.
+The SDK comes with compression, blur and exposure detection as standard.
 >
 >